Threshold Navigation

 A humane map for capacity

-You’re here because something in you has already shifted — and you want a way to recognize it clearly, without turning it into a measure.
+You’re here because something in you has already shifted — and you want a way to recognize it clearly without turning it into something to measure.

 Thresholds name capacity states.

-Not what you feel — but what your system can hold without strain.
+Not what you feel in a moment — but what your system can hold cleanly without strain.

-They describe the background atmosphere you’re living from, and how the Field lands when it meets you there.
+They describe the background atmosphere you are living from, and how the Field lands when it meets you there.

-You begin to recognize the one you’re already living from.
+You begin recognizing the one you are already living from.

-This is a navigation surface — something you return to when your baseline changes.
+This is a navigation surface — something you return to as your baseline changes, settles, deepens, or becomes more inhabitable.

 HOW THIS BEGINS